nicholasgriffintn/fosdem-pwa/README.md

 ## Features

-- [ ] Homepage with links to the schedule tracks Keynotes, Main tracks, Developer rooms, Lightning talks, and Other events
+- [x] Homepage with links to the schedule tracks Keynotes, Main tracks, Developer rooms, Lightning talks, and Other events
-- [ ] A page for each track with a list of events
+- [x] A page for each track with a list of events
-- [ ] A page for each event with the event details
+- [x] A page for each event with the event details
-- [ ] Automated guest sign in (without needing any details)
-- [ ] The ability to sign in with a previously generated guest sign in
+- [ ] GitHub sign in
-- [ ] The ability to upgrade a guest sign in to a full account, and sign in with that instead
+- [ ] Guest sign in (potentially)
 - [ ] A page for the user profile, with a generated pass for the event
 - [ ] The ability to bookmark tracks and events
 - [ ] Bookmarks are background synced when offline